 - How have the pandemics (Covid-19, social injustice and economic recession) contributed to the risk of suicidal behavior.

 - Discuss how different communities/professionals (e.g. faith, friends, family, neighbors, medical/pharmaceutical, etc.) can work together to recognize and address the warning signs of suicidal behavior.

 - Describe at least three strategies for fostering resilience in adolescents during a pandemic.

 - What are some treatment modalities that have been found to be effective in addressing concerns people have during a pandemic?

 If you are interested in continuing your studies so that you can address mental health issues such as suicide prevention, please consider one of the following graduate programs in the College of Education and Behavioral Sciences:

 - Master of Arts in Christian Counseling (MACC)

-- Master of Arts in Psychology – General (MAP-General)
+- Master of Arts in Psychology: Licensed Specialist in School Psychology (MAP-SSP)

-With the exception of the MAP-General program, graduates of the aforementioned programs may pursue Texas state licensure as a professional counselor (LPC).
+Graduates of the aforementioned programs may pursue Texas state licensure as a professional counselor (LPC).